Slow Cooked Holiday Ham

 With a little planning, cooking a holiday meal isn’t really all that difficult.
 The hardest part is the timing; especially if you only have one oven.
 Getting everything on the table piping hot, all at the same time is the most challenging part of orchestrating the meal.
-With Christmas just around the corner ham is traditionally on the menu so finding ways to free up valuable oven space is always welcome.
-This slow cooker holiday ham is oh so easy to prepare and frees up room in the oven for all the delicious sides you want to serve.
+With Easter just around the corner ham is traditionally on the menu so finding ways to free up valuable oven space is always welcome.
+This two ingredient slow cooker holiday ham is oh so easy to prepare and frees up room in the oven for all the delicious sides you want to serve with it.
 We can all use a little less stress for holiday entertaining and this easy method means you’ll have one less thing to worry about.
-The slow cooker does all the hard work for you.
+The slow cooker does all the hard work for you so you can spend more time enjoying the holiday with your family.

 Jump to Recipe